NeurBench: A Benchmark Suite for Learned Database Components with Drift Modeling: Controllable Drift Synthesis Framework

-As drift is measured based on the differences between distributions, a critical challenge is effectively mapping data or workloads to their corresponding distributions, denoted as $\mathbb{P}$.
+Here we describe how we map both data and workload drift to the corresponding distribution drift in detail.
 For data, we consider a relational database $\vb{R}$ containing multiple tables, each comprising a set of attributes.
-To approximate the distribution $\mathbb{P}_{\vb{R}}$, we decompose the joint distribution into their marginal attribute distributions, \emph{i.e.}, $\mathbb{P}_{\vb{R}}(A_1, A_2, \dots, A_m) \approx \prod_{i=1}^m \mathbb{P}(A_i)$, where $\mathbb{P}(A_i)$ represents the distribution of the $i$-th attribute.
-We would like to note that measuring the distance between marginal distributions remains an effective approach to quantifying overall distributional drift, regardless of underlying correlations, as our focus is solely on capturing distributional differences.
-We exclude primary keys and attributes with unique constraints from the distribution computation, as their values are inherently uniform or deterministic.
-For the remaining attributes, we employ specific strategies based on their data types to approximate their distributions.
+The distribution of $\vb{R}$, $\mathbb{P}_{\vb{R}}$, can be approximated as the product of its marginal attribute distributions, \emph{i.e.}, $\mathbb{P}_{\vb{R}}(A_1, A_2, \dots, A_m) \approx \prod_{i=1}^m \mathbb{P}(A_i)$, where $\mathbb{P}(A_i)$ represents the distribution of the $i$-th attribute.
+Note that this approximation is used solely for distribution measurement.
+During data generation, we jointly synthesize multiple columns per tuple to preserve attribute correlations, as discussed in Section~\ref{sec:ctrl-drift-gen}.
+For each attribute, we employ specific strategies based on its data type to approximate its distribution.
 Categorical attributes (\emph{e.g.}, \texttt{CHAR}, \texttt{VARCHAR}) and discrete numerical values are handled by computing distributions over all observed values in the table.
-For example, if a column contains values {$A$, $B$, $C$}, we calculate the probability of each value occurring: $\textrm{Pr}(A)$, $\textrm{Pr}(B)$, $\textrm{Pr}(C)$.
 Continuous numerical attributes are approximated by discretizing values into a fixed number of bins.
 The corresponding distribution is then estimated by computing the probability density of each bin.
 This binning strategy is commonly employed in database histograms to estimate attribute distributions and query selectivity.
-Moreover, the number and range of bins are determined based on the observed value range to balance precision and computational efficiency.
-For example, a numerical column with values in the range [0, 100] can be divided into 10 bins, and the frequency of values in each bin determines the distribution.